 These values are also universal to all people of all races, cultures, ethnicity, nations, and genders.
-We are all the same!
 Ask anyone, whether they live in Bangladesh or Baltimore, Houston or Hanoi if they would like to develop the innate potential they brought into life and to improve their quality of life with an equal ability as anyone else would or could.
 The answers are universally the same.